GEO & AI Search

 How ChatGPT Finds and Cites Content

-ChatGPT operates in two distinct modes, and understanding the difference is crucial:
+ChatGPT operates in two distinct modes, and understanding the difference is crucial for your GEO strategy:

 Training Data Mode